ahelme/sunset-boulevard-terminal-theme/README.md

 ## About

-Sunset Boulevard is a carefully crafted terminal theme that captures the essence of Los Angeles at golden hour - where the warm, fading light of sunset meets the electric glow of neon signs.
-This theme provides a comfortable, low-strain visual experience perfect for long coding sessions while maintaining excellent readability and visual hierarchy.
+Sunset Boulevard terminal theme is crafted to capture the essence of golden hour - where the warm, fading light of sunset meets the electric glow of neon signs.
+A low-strain visual experience perfect for long coding sessions while maintaining excellent readability and visual hierarchy.

 ## Features